West 11th Street Cemetery Renewal

 On February 27, 2020, the West 11th Street Cemetery turned 215 years old, and was in dire need of preservation and repair.
 To make matters worse, a car crash in 2019 resulted in serious damage, requiring us to cover and protect the area with a temporary plywood wall.
 The cemetery walls were unsound, its grave markers were leaning and nearly illegible, and passersby can learn very little about the cemetery when they stop to linger at its gate.
 This living piece of history was vanishing before our eyes, and if renewal efforts were not completed, this cemetery would literally disappear before our great-grandchildren could visit it.

-Our dedicated West 11th Street Project Committee, consisting of Shearith Israel professionals, congregants, and concerned and historically oriented neighbors of the cemetery, has been working since early 2013 to get these renewal efforts off the ground.
+Our dedicated West 11th Street Project Committee consisted of Shearith Israel professionals, congregants, and concerned and historically oriented neighbors of the cemetery, and has worked since early 2013 to get these renewal efforts off the ground.
 This tireless group has applied for and received grants, raised private funds, commissioned a structural engineering survey, commissioned a property survey, and consulted with various architects.
 Ultimately at the recommendation of the committee, Shearith Israel hired a stellar team of restoration professionals including Rachel Frankel Architecture, a respected architect-conservator with decades of experience in the preservation of Jewish burial grounds, Dr. Joan Geismar, Urban Archeologist, Jablonski Building Conservation, Old Structures Engineering, Urban Arborists, and West New York Restoration.
 The preliminary estimate for repairing, stabilizing, and beautifying the cemetery was around $500,000, and from the outset, our aim was to raise more in order to maintain the cemetery over time and not let it suffer from neglect.

 A project of this nature takes patience, perseverance, expertise, and financial resources.
 At long last, in the Fall of 2020, our restoration project was enthusiastically approved by the Community Board and New York City’s Landmarks Preservation Commission and was issued a Certificate of Appropriateness, and construction commenced in the Summer of 2022.
 Phase I, the restoration of the wall and urgent repairs, was completed in January, 2023.